Paris 1 Panthéon-Sorbonne University: Sorbonne Publishing

 Sorbonne Publishing (Editions de la Sorbonne) is a publishing house of the Panthéon-Sorbonne University.

 It has published over 700 books since 1971 and publishes approximately 50 new titles a year.

 Academics

 Undergraduate admission

-The University of Paris 1 Panthéon-Sorbonne receives the most applications, with more than 113,000 applicants for only 6,164 places.
+Panthéon-Sorbonne receives the most applications, with more than 113,000 applicants for only 6,164 places.
 More than 22.84% of students accepted by the university having received highest honors ("mention très bien") in high school during the 2019 session (first of France).

 In Law, in 2021, the rate of "with honors" and "with highest honors" mentions among the admitted students reached a high of 91% (second of France, after Panthéon-Assas).

 Teaching and learning

 Research

 Every year around 400 PhD theses are defended and 1,700 pre-PhD post-graduate degrees are awarded in 74 subjects divided between 15 graduate schools.

 Documentary resource centers

 In Economics, the library at the Centre Pierre Mendès France offers students free access to its large collection.

 In Law, the Cujas Library, co-administered with Panthéon-Assas, with its computerized documentation service, provides access to over 500 data banks and is the largest law and economics library in France.

-In Humanities, The Sorbonne library, a common library of Panthéon-Sorbonne University, Sorbonne-Nouvelle University, Sorbonne University, Paris Descartes University, and Paris Diderot University.
+In Humanities, The Sorbonne Library, a common library of Panthéon-Sorbonne University, Sorbonne-Nouvelle University, Sorbonne University, and Paris Cité University.
 It is administered by Panthéon-Sorbonne University as per a governing agreement signed among these universities in 2000.
 It has a collection of almost three million books, 100,000 of which are more than 200 years old, and 17,500 periodicals covering all the humanities.
 The library and map collection of the Geography Institute are the oldest such collection in France.
 In addition, the 400,000 volumes in the specialist libraries offer users one of the largest collections in France and Europe.